-- 2. In the window that appears, select the desired template. - 3.
-Select the slides you want to use. - 4.
+- 2. In the window that appears, select the desired template in Template. - 3.
+In the Slides section, there are several options: - Select All: Click the button if you want to select all slides. - Deselect All: Click the button to deselect all slides. - Drag the Zoom slider to zoom in or zoom out the slides. - 4.
 Click Insert Slide to insert the selected slides into the current project.

-Note: Slide templates appear in the window only when they are stored in the ActivePresenter Templates folder (C:\Users\<user_name>\Documents\ActivePresenter Templates (for Windows) or /Users/<user_name>/Documents/ActivePresenter Templates (for macOS)).
+Note: Slide templates appear in the window only when they are stored in the ActivePresenter Templates folder (C:Users\<user_name>DocumentsActivePresenter Templates (for Windows) or /Users/<user_name>/Documents/ActivePresenter Templates (for macOS)).